-Applicable percentage of beneficial ownership prior to this offering is based on 119,994,467 shares of common stock that would be outstanding as of the date of effectiveness of this registration statement after giving effect to the Corporate Conversion and the Stock Split.
+Applicable percentage of beneficial ownership prior to this offering is based on 119,994,467 shares of common stock outstanding as of October 14, 2020.

 We have determined beneficial ownership in accordance with the rules of the SEC.
 Except as indicated by the footnotes below, we believe, based on the information furnished to us, that each person or entity named in the table below has sole voting and investment power with respect to all shares of common stock that he, she or it beneficially owns, subject to applicable community property laws.